axionbuster/caet/README.md

 let each object react to those changes.
 But if you really want to model concurrency and communication, `caet` is not the tool for you, though it can be used to prototype such a system, if you hack it.
-- **Object-orientation**: An object may be composed internally of distinct, simpler, shorter-lived universes, akin to how the human body is composed of multiple distinct cavities, each isolated from the outside, where different organs are specialized to rest in.
+- **Divide and Conquer**: An object may be composed internally of distinct, simpler, shorter-lived universes, akin to how the human body is composed of multiple distinct cavities, each isolated from the outside, where different organs are specialized to rest in.